- Places to Explore

 Heidelberg was the political center of the Lower Palatinate.
 At the end of the Thirty Years' War (1618–48), the elector Carl Ludwig married his daughter to the brother of Louis XIV in the hope of bringing peace to the Rhineland.
 But when the elector's son died without an heir, Louis XIV used the marriage alliance as an excuse to claim Heidelberg, and in 1689 the town was sacked and laid to waste.
 Four years later he sacked the town again.
 From its ashes arose what you see today: a baroque town built on Gothic foundations, with narrow, twisting streets and alleyways.

-Above all, Heidelberg is a university town, with students making up a large part of its population.
+Above all, Heidelberg is a university town, with students making up some 20% of its population.
 And a youthful spirit is felt in the lively restaurants and pubs of the Altstadt (Old Town).
-In 1930 the university was expanded, and its buildings now dot the entire landscape of Heidelberg and its neighboring suburbs.
+In 1930 the university was expanded, and its buildings now dot the entire landscape of Heidelberg and neighboring suburbs.
 Modern Heidelberg changed as U.S. Army barracks and industrial development stretched into the suburbs, but the old heart of the city remains intact, exuding the spirit of romantic Germany.

 Heidelberg at a Glance